Functions in Python

 result = add(12, 10) * 10 # return value of add() is multiplied by 10 and then assigned to result if add(12, 10) == 100: # return value of add() is compared with 100 in the if statement print("It is True") print(add(12, 10)) # return value of add() is printed

-We are not obliged to use return value from the function.
+We are not bound to use the return value from the function.
 If we don't want to use return value, just call function as a statement.
 For example:

 In this case the return value of